NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 SAMPLES: ["SRR935090", "SRR935091", "SRR935092"]
 ```

-to `config.yml`, or you can use this yaml notation (whether you
+To `config.yml`, or you can use this YAML notation (whether you
 choose `SAMPLES` or `sample_ids` as the name of the entry doesn't matter,
 you will just have to reference the same name in the config dictionary
 inside the workflow):